+[Editor’s note: there are two views expressed with regard to length of ADL links: View 1: the maximum length of the ADL links need to be specified/View 2: the maximum length of the ADL links is not needed since the protection criterion is determined through I/N and specification of the maximum link length does not appear to serve a purpose to conduct studies.]

 The ground terminals may be at a permanent location or they may be transportable.
 Transportable ground terminals can be moved to meet operational needs and the duration of use while it remains at a particular location is dependent upon operational requirements.
+In certain instances, an aeronautical station may be located, for example, on board ship or on a platform at sea.

-A single ground terminal may simultaneously support several aircraft stations at the same time via different links.
+[Editor’s note: It may also be discussed the alignment with terminology of the RR.
+For example we use different terms for aeronautical stations - ground station, ground terminal, ground terrestrial station; instead of aircraft stations we say airborn etc.]A single ground terminal may simultaneously support several aircraft stations at the same time via different links.